 Magnolia Table

 Magnolia Table is my go-to for breakfast or brunch right near the market.
-The atmosphere is cozy, with a fresh, farm-to-table vibe.
+The setting is warm and inviting, offering a relaxed charm that reflects its fresh, farm-to-table approach.
 Their buttermilk pancakes and freshly brewed coffee are highlights.
 Don’t miss the chicken and waffles or the seasonal fruit bowls.

 The service feels personal, like they know you’re there for a special meal.
 I appreciate how they focus on quality ingredients—they even bake bread daily on-site.
 If you want a comforting, well-made morning meal, this place hits the mark.